dreamscale-io/Dragon/README.md

 # Dragon (Object Programming Language)

+### Introduction
+The Dragon project is a natural language processing (NLP) toolkit that can be used for a variety of tasks, such as text classification, part-of-speech tagging, and Named Entity Recognition (NER).

 ### Preface
 Welcome to Dragon and DragonScript, a very high level 6th generation programming language that is inspired from ECMAScript 6 (JavaScript), Python3, and Ruby.
 Unlike JavaScript where everything is represented as a function.
 This computer language represents as objects and rules (in the form of functions) which govern how these objects behave in our environment.